thu-unicorn/Doctor-R1/README.md

 > **Note:** The official code and model weights are currently being prepared for public release.
 Please **star ⭐ and watch 👀 this repository** to be notified when they are available!

 **Doctor-R1** is an AI doctor agent trained to conduct strategic, multi-turn patient inquiries to guide its diagnostic decision-making.
-Unlike traditional models that excel at static medical QA, Doctor-R1 is designed to master the complete, dynamic consultation process, unifying the two core skills of a human physician: communication and clinical reasoning.
+Unlike traditional models that excel at static medical QA, Doctor-R1 is designed to master the complete, dynamic consultation process, unifying the two core skills of a human physician: communication and decision-making.

 ![](assets/methodology.jpg)